codecoffeefinance/codecoffeefinance.github.io/_posts/2019-02-23-the-essential-parts-of-markdown.md

 ---
-title: The essential parts of Markdown
+title: The bare essential parts of Markdown Tutorial
 date: 2019-02-23 12:01:17 +0000

 ---